 Zimbabwe is a great example of how the fiat money system is destroyed by incompetency in leadership.
 In the 1980's Zimbabwe gained its independence from Britain, and it's dollar was even more valuable that the American dollar.
 Their economy was thriving and growing.
 After a failed economic plan designed by the IMF and World Bank, Zimbabwe began to struggle.
 There were many factors that led to economic decline, but their government ensured failure by printing money as a solution to problems they couldn't otherwise figure out.
 At one point, they printed a $21 trillion bill to pay off debts owed to the IMF.
 The currency that was once competitive with the US Dollar had seen inflation rates of up to 80 billion percent.

 Most countries do not experience this extreme inflation and rapid destruction of their economy.
 Less corrupt governments generally take longer to see the effects of their monetary policy.
 Even the United States has resorted many times to printing money in an effort to stimulate the economy.
-During Obama's presidency the Federal Reserve has effectively tripled the monetary base in the United States.
+During Obama's presidency the Federal Reserve has effectively tripled the monetary base.
 During that same time period most people have not experienced a proportional increase in income or economic growth.
 Yet we have seen prices increase significantly for most goods and services.

 The value of decentralizing a currency is that it takes power over the economy away from an elite group of bankers and politicians.
 The belief is that even a government on its best behavior cannot properly manage an economy.